bctorreira/ansible-tfg/README.md

 └─ README.md
 ```

-Following this scructure, group-specific and host-specific variables can be defined.
-If two variables have the same name, more "spcecific" variables override more "general" variables (e.g. host variables override group variables, and role variables override host variables)
+Following this structure, group-specific and host-specific variables can be defined.
+If two variables have the same name, more "specific" variables override more "general" variables (E.g.: host variables override group variables, and role variables override host variables)

 Roles are related to specific server configurations, to achieve the desired functionalities.
 A `common` role exists, that specifies configuration for all hosts defined in the inventory.
 Also, more specific ones exist, such as a `redis` role, to achieve a working Redis installation, `appworker`, that contains common configuration for `app` and `wrk` nodes, and `worker`, for `wrk` nodes, and so on.